 Principal Investigator: Professor Simin Davoudi, School of Architecture, Planning and Landscape

 Martin’s research focuses on British government, parties, elections and media, with both a contemporary and a historical focus.
-He has just finished an article on the 'December Crises' of 1916 and 1915, and is currently working on conference papers and articles concerning the 1918 General Election in South Wales, the Labour Party and strategic bombing in the Second World War, and post-war British mass tourism.
-He is also co-editing two volumes on interdisciplinary and transnational perspectives on the ‘British Abroad’ based on a conference he co-organised last year: ‘Travellers and Tourists, and Experiencing Imperialism’.
+He wrote an article on the 'December Crises' of 1916 and 1915, and has been working on conference papers and articles concerning the 1918 General Election in South Wales, the Labour Party and strategic bombing in the Second World War, and post-war British mass tourism.
+He has co-edited two volumes on interdisciplinary and transnational perspectives on the ‘British Abroad’ based on a conference he co-organised in 2011: ‘Travellers and Tourists, and Experiencing Imperialism’.

 David is interested in the discourses and practices which structure governance formations in different places and the way in which formations become resilient and/ or change.
 He is increasingly interested in the subjectivities of professionals working within such environments and in any potential capacity they may have to adopt multiple and conflicting identities for the purpose of pragmatically seeking flexible and more just forms of governance while recognising the boundaries and limitations of practice.